-In the event of Grangetown Primary School being invited to attend child protection conferences, the Designated Safeguarding Lead (or deputies), will represent the school and/or identify the most appropriate trained member of staff to provide information relevant to child protection conference (initial/review).
+In the event of Grangetown Primary School being invited to attend child protection conferences, the Designated Safeguarding Lead (or Deputies), will represent the school and/or identify the most appropriate trained member of staff to provide information relevant to child protection conference (initial/review).
+In the event that those staff members cannot attend, the following trained members of staff may attend Christina O'Hare, Wendy Armstrong & Daniel Bowman.